ryjm/ziggurat/readme.md

 ```
 (1 here is the town-id)

-### To use the wallet
+# To use the wallet

-1. Scry for a JSON dict of accounts, keyed by address, containing seed and nonces:
+1. Scry for a JSON dict of accounts, keyed by address, containing private key, nickname, and nonces:
 `.^(@ux %gx /=wallet=/accounts/noun)`

 2. Scry for a JSON dict of known assets (rice), keyed by address, then by rice address: